What is a dashcam?

 Dashcams can also be loaded with a wide variety of features including night vision, 24-hour parked-car monitoring which can help identify any hit-and-runs drivers.
 GPS tracking and time and location stamping are also common features.
 Some dashcams connect to an app on your phone and allow you to view and download video remotely and even access your smartphone’s playlist.

-Do any insurance companies offer a discount for dashcams?
+Does any insurance company offer car insurance discount for dashcam?

 In some countries, most notably the United Kingdom and jurisdictions in Europe, many insurance companies offer drivers a discount if they have a dashcam installed.
 Until recently, no car insurance companies in the U.S. offered a specific dashboard camera discount.